Austin Gallery

 • King spec sits at the upper end on price

-Why it earns a spot: 12 heat settings for fine control, a generous 12-hour auto-off for overnight use, and Sunbeam's long pedigree in heated bedding.
+Why it earns a spot: 12 heat settings for fine control, an overnight-friendly auto-shutoff, and Sunbeam's long pedigree in heated bedding.
 It is a set-and-forget bed warmer that disappears in daily use.

 Also Great

 Heat that goes under you instead of over you.
-A king-size quilted pad that fits like a fitted sheet, with 12 heat settings and a 12-hour auto-off — so you warm the bed from below and can still sleep under whatever duvet you like.
+A king-size quilted pad with deep-pocket fit, 12 heat settings, and a long auto-shutoff, so you warm the bed from below and can still sleep under whatever duvet you like.
 The pick for warming the bed itself, not just the top of it.

-Buy this if you would rather heat the mattress than pile on a blanket — a heated pad warms you from underneath and disappears under your normal bedding, so nothing changes about how your bed looks.
-The 12 settings and long 12-hour auto-off, plus Sunbeam's heated-bedding pedigree, make it a set-and-forget bed warmer for cold rooms.
+Buy this if you would rather heat the mattress than pile on a blanket.
+A heated pad warms you from underneath and disappears under your normal bedding, so nothing changes about how your bed looks.
+The 12 settings, long overnight-friendly auto-shutoff, and Sunbeam's heated-bedding pedigree make it a set-and-forget bed warmer for cold rooms.

 What we don't like

-It is a different category from a blanket — it warms the bed but does you no good on the couch or in a reading chair.
-King coverage at this spec sits at the upper end of the price range, similar to a dual-zone blanket.
+It is a different category from a heated blanket: it warms the bed but does you no good on the couch or in a reading chair.
+King coverage at this spec sits near the dual-zone blankets on price.

 How we